-- Neighborhood Mixed-use 4(3) (NMU-4(3))
+- Neighborhood Mixed-use -4(3) (NMU-4(3))

-- Neighborhood Mixed-use 6 (NMU-6)
+- Neighborhood Mixed-use 6 (NMU-6

 - Suburban Mixed-use 6 (SMU-6)

-- 4.7.2: The maximum amount of neighborhood-serving commercial uses permitted in an area shall be consistent with the locational criteria outlined in the table and diagram below.
+in an area shall be consistent with the locational criteria outlined in the table and diagram below.
 The Table 4.7.2 identifies the intersection nodes that may be considered for non-residential uses.
 The locational criteria is based on the land use category of the property and the classification of the intersection of roadways as shown on the adopted Highway Cost Affordable Long Range Transportation Plan or given a context classification in the Hillsborough County Context Classification Map or the Florida Department of Transportation Context Classification Map.
-The maximums stated in the table/diagram may not always be achieved, subject to FAR limitations, and short range roadway improvements as well as other factors such as land use compatibility and environmental features of the site.
+The maximums stated in the table/diagram may not always be achieved, subject to FAR limitations, and short range roadway improvements as well as other factors such as land use compatibility and environmental features of